SCANLM1/Learning-Platform_Enhancments/guides/SCOFunctions-Fixes.md

 ---

-## File Location
+## 📁 File Location

 ```plaintext
 C:\Program Files (x86)\exe\scripts\SCOFunctions.js
 ```

-> Admin rights may be needed to edit this file on Windows.
+> ⚠️ This path may vary depending on your installation directory.
+Admin rights are typically required to modify this file.

 ---

-## Modified Functions to Add or Replace
+## 🔧 Modified Functions to Add or Replace

 ### 1. Replace `unloadPage()` with: